initialstate/arduino_streamers/README.md

 Arduino Sketch implementation of the Initial State events api to easily send data using an Ethernet shield.

 You are required to provide your accessKey, bucketKey, bucketName, number of signals to be streamed, signal names.

+NOTE: This uses the "insecure" Initial State API endpoint since Arduinos can't handle https.
+For more secure streaming, route through a device capable of encryption (like a node.js hub).